Security and Issuer

 Contracts, Arrangements, Understandings or Relationship with Respect to Securities of the Issuer

-In addition to the relationships between the Reporting Persons described in Items 2 and 5 of the Statement, GP V is the sole general partner of OPI I, pursuant to the terms of the limited partnership agreement of OPI V. Advisors is the sole managing member of GP V, pursuant to the terms of the limited liability company agreement of GP V. Pursuant to these agreements and relationships, Advisors and GP V have discretionary investment management authority with respect to the assets of OPI V. Such authority includes the power of GP V to vote and otherwise dispose of securities purchased by OPI V. The number shares of Common Stock attributable to OPI V is 5,967,584.
-Advisors and GP V may each be considered to hold indirectly 5,967,584 shares of Common Stock.
+In addition to the relationships between the Reporting Persons described in Items 2, 3 and 5 of the Statement, GP VII is the sole general partner of OPI VII, pursuant to the terms of the limited partnership agreement of OPI VII.
+Advisors is the sole managing member of GP VII, pursuant to the terms of the limited liability company agreement of GP VII.
+Pursuant to these agreements and relationships, Advisors and GP VII have discretionary investment management authority with respect to the assets of OPI VII.
+Such authority includes the power of GP VII to vote and otherwise dispose of securities purchased by OPI VII.
+The number of outstanding Shares held of record by OPI VII is 5,316,355.
+Advisors and GP VII may each be considered to hold indirectly 5,316,355 Shares.

-Peter Thompson (“Thompson”), a Private Equity Partner at Advisors, has been a member of the Board of Directors of the Issuer since November 2014, and, accordingly, the Reporting Persons may have the ability to affect and influence control of the Issuer.
-From time to time, Thompson may receive stock options or other awards of equity‑based compensation pursuant to the Issuer’s compensation arrangements for non‑employee directors.
-Thompson is obligated to transfer any shares of Common Stock issued under any such stock options or other awards, or the economic benefit thereof, to the Reporting Persons, which will in turn ensure that such shares or economic benefits are provided to OPI V.
+Peter Thompson (“Thompson”), an employee of Advisors, has been a member of the Board of Directors of the Issuer since April 2018, and, accordingly, the Reporting Persons may have the ability to affect and influence control of the Issuer.
+From time to time, Thompson may receive additional stock options or other awards of equity‑based compensation pursuant to the Issuer’s compensation arrangements for non‑employee directors.
+Thompson is obligated to transfer any Shares issued under any such stock options or other awards, or the economic benefit thereof, to the Reporting Persons, which will in turn ensure that such Shares or economic benefits are provided to OPI VII.

-After the Lock-Up Agreement expires, OPI V’s shares of Common Stock will be eligible for sale in the public market, subject to any applicable limitations under Rule 144 under the Securities Act of 1933, as amended (the “Securities Act”), and other applicable U.S. securities laws.
+After the Lock-Up Period expires, the Reporting Persons’ Shares will be eligible for sale in the public market, subject to any applicable limitations under Rule 144 under the Securities Act of 1933, as amended (the “Securities Act”), and other applicable U.S. securities laws.

-OPI V and certain other stockholders of the Issuer entered into an amended and restated investors’ rights agreement with the Issuer (“Investors’ Rights Agreement”), dated as of September 16, 2015.
-Pursuant to the Investors’ Rights Agreement and subject to the terms and conditions therein, the parties agreed that:
+In addition, OPI VII and certain other stockholders of the Issuer entered into an amended and restated investors’ rights agreement with the Issuer (the “Investors Rights Agreement”), dated as of April 12, 2018.
+Pursuant to the Investor Rights Agreement and subject to the terms and conditions therein, the parties agreed that:

 Demand Registration Rights